-We strive for fiscally responsible planning for our immediate and future needs and during the pandemic this goal did not waver.
+We strive for fiscally responsible planning for our immediate and future needs and this goal has never wavered.
 We continue to exercise fiscal prudence, to maintain a healthy financial condition, and have minimal debt while maintaining our commitment to academic excellence.
 This report consists of management's representations concerning finances of the College.
 To provide a reasonable basis for making these representations, the College maintains an internal control framework designed both to protect the College's assets from loss, theft, or misuse and to compile sufficient reliable information for the preparation of the College's financial statements.
 The College's framework of internal controls has been designed to provide reasonable rather than absolute assurance that the financial statements will be free from material misstatements.
 To the best of our knowledge and belief, this financial report is complete and reliable in all material aspects.

-The College has a five year budget and financial forecast, which guides and assists in planning for a sustainable future.
-These forecasts are integrated into the College's academic planning to support student success and institutional growth.
-The College feels it is also important to budget and forecast information for the College's non-operating funds.
-Proactively planning for designated reserves and capital infrastructure outlays will enable the College to meet its financial obligations, as well as continue to maintain our facilities across five campuses and our administrative district office for decades to come.
-The College has in place a financial reserve policy that was adopted by the Board of Trustees and is meant to ensure financial sustainability for future years, while addressing the operating and capital needs of the College.
+The College has a five-year budget and financial forecast, which is integrated into the College's academic planning to support student success and institutional growth. and guides and assists in planning for a sustainable future.
+The College feels it is important to budget and forecast information for the College's non-operating funds.
+Proactively planning for designated reserves and capital infrastructure outlays will enable the College to meet its financial obligations, as well as continue to maintain our facilities for decades to come.
+The College has a financial reserve policy that was adopted by the Board of Trustees to ensure financial sustainability for future years, while addressing the operating and capital needs of the College.

-Despite the pandemic, the College remains focused on student success and community need while maintaining a financially sustainable organization.
+The College remains focused on student success and community need while maintaining a financially sustainable organization.
 Since OCC opened its doors, we have provided education to more than one million students.
 As the largest higher education institution in Oakland County, we have a profound impact on our community.
 We are encouraged by the continued dedication of our faculty, administrators, staff and the Board of Trustees to make Oakland Community College a great place of higher education.
-OCC is committed to empowering student success and advancing our community.